bfetler/mapreduce/README.md

  fewer variable declarations, and is easier to read and understand.

 #### Programming Style
 Neither Ruby nor JavaScript are pure functional languages, but they have functional elements.
-One can take advantage of functional methods in them to write better, more organized code.
+One can take advantage of functional elements in them to write better, more organized code.
-+ Ruby is an OO language with classes and objects, and can be written in either a functional or imperative style.
++ Ruby is an OO language with classes and objects.
+Some parts can be written in either a functional or imperative style.
 + JavaScript has objects and prototypes (objects inherit from other objects).
 It can also be written in either a functional or imperative style.